 In any case, as my son and I drove into town, we passed Gold’s, formerly a department store and now just a plaque on a building.
 As has become my custom on this trip, I was giving color commentary: “that used to be Brandeis.
 Then they built this mall where my friends wanted me to go shop with them.
 It was right–hey!
 It was right there!
 Wait, it’s a community college?!”

 Yep.
 Now you can go to school at the mall.
-For that, I might have gone to The Centrum.

 Under the Viaduct